DataKitchen/ngx-toolkit/projects/ngx-monaco-editor/README.md

 Refer to Monaco Editor's [documentation](https://microsoft.github.io/monaco-editor/docs.html) for details.

 ### Running example app.
-We use yarn and suggest to do so if you're planning to contribute or just plyaing with this code.
+We use yarn and suggest to do so if you're planning to contribute or just playing with this code.
 Following instruction assume you use yarn.
 Checkout main repo and install dependencies.
 Build the library with